XDeboratti/rtd-tutorial/docs/source/usage.rst

        gpus.push_back(gpu_id);
      }

-Then, we can load the datasets:
+Then, the datasets are loaded:

 .. code:: c++